omerfatihko/JsBeginnerProjects/README.md

 When clicked, button opens a modal; when clicked, modal closes itself.
 Uses classList add and remove functions to add/remove a class

-## Color flipper description
+## Color flipper project description

-When clicked, button generates a hex string, sets background of body to hex and displays new hex
+When clicked, button generates a hex string, sets background color of body to hex and displays new hex

+## Counter project description

+When clicked, buttons increment or decrement counter within limits, also increments or decrements background color rgb using set property